GIScience/osmgpxfilter/README.md

 # osmgpxfilter
-osmgpxfilter is a tool to extract data from the [gpx-planet file](http://wiki.openstreetmap.org/wiki/Planet.gpx) or its regional extracts and export it as gpx planet-extract (tar.xz archive), to a Postgresql/PostGIS database or as ESRI shapefile.
+osmgpxfilter is a tool to extract data from the [gpx-planet file](http://wiki.openstreetmap.org/wiki/Planet.gpx) or its [regional extracts](http://zverik.osm.rambler.ru/gps/files/extracts/index.html) and export using one of the following options:
+- (clipped) gpx planet-extract (tar.xz archive)
+- export Postgresql/PostGIS database (3D Points)
+- export to as ESRI shapefile (Points)
-The data can be filtered by bounding box or by elevation attribute.
+The data can be filtered by bounding box and/or by checking whether an elevation attribute is existing in the track

 ### Getting started